RobertBurrellDonkin/library-management-system/README.md

 * Borrowing and returning are based on ISBN.
     * Given our assumption that these operations occur much more frequently than addition and removal, we should trade in favour of retrieval by ISBN at the price of insertion and deletion.
-    * We will base Library on a Map indexed by ISBN.
+    * A map indexed by ISBN seems like the natural design for data storage.
 * Given our assumptions, retrieval operations by key (borrow, return and find by ISBN) are expected to occur with far greater frequency than traversals (find by author), insertions (add book) and deletions (remove book).
-    * Synchronising every method or the entire map would be inefficient in these circumstances.
+    * Synchronising every method or the entire map would be inefficient given these assumptions.
-* We need to consider whether to trade *strong consistency* for efficiency.
+* We should consider whether to trade *strong consistency* for efficiency.
-    * We are assuming that read operations on the map (get by key and traversals) are far more common than write operations (insertions and deletions).
+    * We assume that read operations on the map (get by key and traversals) are far more common than write operations (insertions and deletions).
     * A *strongly consistent* solution would need to lock out reads during writes.
 This locking overhead would be paid on every read.
     * A *weakly consistent* solution would trade off some stale reads for less overhead per read.
-    * Let's assume that allowing *weak consistency* is an acceptable starting point for a Lean Proof of Concept.
-    * The Library design adopted is based on a ConcurrentSkipListMap which is an efficient but weakly consistent thread safe map.
+    * Let's assume that allowing *weak consistency* is acceptable, and use a ConcurrentSkipListMap which is an efficient but weakly consistent thread-safe map.
 * Searches by ISBN will retrieve data by key and are expected to be efficient.
     * Given our assumptions, it is reasonable to accept a slow traversal for the search by author.
         * We have the option of adding in a front side cache later for search results.
-* There is an API design decision around how addBook should behave when a book with the same ISBN is added twice.
-Though it might be reasonable to merge the availabilityCount, there seems no natural way to merge different titles, authors and publication years.
-    * Let's assume that calling AddBook with the same book twice is an error.
+* The spec is slient about the behaviour of AddBook in the case that a book with the same ISBN is already present in the library.
+    * There seems no natural way to merge the attributes.
+    * Let's assume that it is acceptable to reject in this case.
 * The only attribute which can be mutated by the API is availableCopies.
-        * Let's make the reasonable assumption that all other attributes are immutable and that availableCopies can only be incremented or decremented
+  * Let's make the reasonable assumption that all other attributes could be immutable.
 * Given these assumptions and our choice of a ConcurrentMap based approach, it seems reasonable to use a mutable internal data class which will result in more obvious, readable and maintainable code than a more sophisticated approach.